shivannis/xandr-docs-public/xandr-docs/articles/invest/update-line-items.md

 ---

-# Microsoft Invest - Update Line Items
+# Microsoft Invest - Update line items

 From the **Line Items** screen, you can update your line items for an advertiser by editing, deleting, or duplicating any line item in the list.